fourMs/MGT-python/musicalgestures/documentation/_utils.md

 #### Returns

-- `int` - The smallest ratio (ie. the one to use for scaling the window to fit the screen).
+- `int` - The smallest ratio (ie. the one to use for scaling the video window to fit the screen).

 ## get_widthheight